brycie-boy/The_Cosmos/Oral Bio-Survival Circuit.md

+## Oral Bio-Survival Circuit  #🧠

-The Oral Bio-Survival Circuit, one of [[The Eight Circuits of Consciousness]] is imprinted by the mother figure or object and is conditioned by subsequent nourishment or threat.
+The Oral Bio-Survival Circuit, one of [[The Eight Circuits of Consciousness]], is imprinted by the mother figure or object and is conditioned by subsequent nourishment or threat.
 It is primarily concerned with suckling, feeding, cuddling, and bodily security.
 It retreats mechanically from the noxious and preditory—or what is percieved as noxious or preditory (by imprinting or conditioning).
 Consciousness in this circuit is one dimensional.
 It very simply programs an either-or-choice.
 ADVANCE toward the nourishing, the protective.
 RETREAT, away from the threatning, the preditory.
-This circuit is represented by the Buddhists through the The three unwholesome roots.
-The first of which being being greed, lust, or attraction.
-The second being hatred, aversion, or repulsion.
-The two of which are perpetuated by the third wholesome root, which is delusion / ignorance.
+This circuit is represented by the Buddhists as the [[The three unwholesome roots]].

 Any mammal hooks the bio-survival circuit to the first imprinted bio-survival object: the teat.
 Bio-survival and orality are deeply blended in all mammals.
 If a mother isnt present, the closest subsitute within the enviorment will be imprinted.